 Taught by Kumu Kawika Makanani.
 Kumu Kawika Makanani holds a BA in Hawaiian Studies (UH Mānoa).
 Although his 40-year career as a Hawaiian Studies educator was conducted mainly in English, ’ōlelo Hawai‘i was always intertwined in his non-‘ōlelo curriculum.
 Knowledge of ‘ōlelo makuahine is crucial to understanding our kūpuna heritage, and also allows us to appreciate contemporary Hawaiian culture.

-- Hawaiian Culture: Sept 17, 24, Oct 1: This 3-week class series is a survey of how the pre-contact Hawaiian people survived and thrived as seen through activities derived from their core concepts, beliefs, and values.
+HAWAIIAN CULTURE (Mo‘omeheu ‘Ōiwi): This class series is a survey of how the pre-contact Hawaiian people survived and thrived as seen through activities derived from their core concepts, beliefs, and values.
 Some aspects of cultural evolution in the 19th and 20th centuries, and contemporary events and issues, will also be discussed.

-- Hawaiian Literature: Oct 8, 15, 22: This companion to the Hawaiian Culture course will touch upon stories and chants that help to illustrate the intellectual capacity, creative ability, and historical documentation of the pre-contact Hawaiian people.
-Both classics and mundane pieces will be discussed, along with efforts to record, publish, and translate them since 1778.
+HAWAIIAN LITERATURE (Mo‘okalaleo ‘Ōiwi): This is a companion to the Hawaiian Culture course, and will touch upon stories and chants that help to illustrate the intellectual capacity, creative ability, and historical documentation of the pre-contact Hawaiian people.
+Both classics and mundane pieces will be discussed, along with efforts to record, publish, and translate them since 1778

 Entrance on Keawe Street.
 FREE Parking!